delta-io/delta/docs/source/delta-managed-commit.md

 TBLPROPERTIES ('delta.managedCommits.commitOwner-preview' = 'dynamodb', 'delta.managedCommits.commitOwnerConf-preview' = '{\"managedCommitsTableName\": \"<dynamodb_table_name>\",\"dynamoDBEndpoint\": \"<dynamodb_region_endpoint>\"}');
 ```

-Note that `managedCommits.commitOwnerConf-preview` is a serialized json with two top-level properties:
+Note that `managedCommits.commitOwnerConf-preview` is a serialized JSON with two top-level properties:
 1. `managedCommitsTableName`: This is the name of the table which will be used by the commit owner client to store information about the table that it is managing.
 This is the same table that was created in step 1.
 2. `dynamoDBEndpoint`: This must specify the fully-qualified url endpoint (e.g. `https://dynamodb.us-west-2.amazonaws.com`) of the DynamoDB instance.
 The full list of endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/ddb.html).